dotnet/aspire/src/Components/Aspire.Azure.AI.OpenAI/README.md

 ### Use configuration providers

 The .NET Aspire Azure AI OpenAI library supports [Microsoft.Extensions.Configuration](https://learn.microsoft.com/dotnet/api/microsoft.extensions.configuration).
-It loads the `AzureCosmosDBSettings` and `QueueClientOptions` from configuration by using the `Aspire:Azure:AI:OpenAI` key.
+It loads the `AzureOpenAISettings` and `OpenAIClientOptions` from configuration by using the `Aspire:Azure:AI:OpenAI` key.
 Example `appsettings.json` that configures some of the options:

 ```json
 {